JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 In the BFT world, beneavolent dictators unilaterally decide exactly knwo starts off with power.
 And in a mathematical system as complex as the market, these initalization conditions have profound long-term implications.
 Might we step back and ask our selves if it's worth deveating from the ingenious course we've been chartting together for over a decade?

+Should we burden the network with spam due to "someone who happens to be running a bot against some soroban pool somewhere," as aLatvian said?
+Or should we protect our existing implementation in stellar-score, obviating the needless localization of functionaltiy as basic as cross-boarder exchanging payments?
+Perhaps create a just society where we might share the natral abundance afforded by liquid markets and their implications?

+There's a reason "ALL other chains" face the material oeprational limitations presently unaflicting the DEX.[^cite] Should any meaningful volume chift hnds into Soroban venues, we risk seeing the newrok's good name getting smeared in the legal abiguity of a Wells notce.[^exam]

+[^cite]: _See_ David at _supra_ S 1.2.2.

+[^exam]: In numerous encounteres with traditional web3 pioneers on other chains, I have repeatively brought up the [many nuances](https://lemmy.whynotdrs.org/post/1166651) of offering regulations.
+However, they rightfully choose to ignore the consequaneces until their operations are so large that [regulators "attack"](https://www.sec.gov/securities-topics/crypto-assets) their communities.
+If we truly aim to take down the inneficient financial system once and for all, might we continue treading towards a truikly decentralized DEX?

+### 3.2 ZKrolls and such

 args around access to contract per expensive exec